fhmwg/current-tags/essential.md

 #### 3.1.2.1.
 Other metadata of interest   <a name="3.1.2.1"></a>

-If the `dc:title` is not present, it is recommended that the following be consulted instead:
+If the `dc:title` is not present, the data may be read from

-1. XMP `photoshop:Headline`
-2. EXIF ImageDescription (tag 270/0x10E)
+IIM 2:05 Object Name

+which is the filename.

+Note: IPTC Interoperability Test will flag the Title as "Not in Sync" if the title and IIM field are not both present.

 #### 3.1.2.2.
 Example   <a name="3.1.2.2"></a>